n6ai/minze/docs/guide/advanced-typescript.md

  */
 export class MyElement extends MinzeElement {
   /**
-   * Reactive properties have to be explicitly defined as an array of tuples.
+   * Reactive properties have to be explicitly defined
+   * as a mixed array of strings and tuples.
-   * Otherwise, TypeScript will infer them as an array of arrays.
+   * Otherwise, TypeScript will infer them as an array of strings and arrays.
    */
   reactive: MinzeProps = [
     ['aBoolean', false],